cgrimm01/HCPAWRepTool/README.md

-This tool is add-on to Hitachi Content Platform Anywhere (HCP Anywhere).
+HCPAWRepTool is HCP Anywhere Reporting Tool, an add-on to Hitachi Content Platform Anywhere (HCP Anywhere).

-It generates the reports for HCP Anywhere system in CSV format.
+It generates the various reports for HCP Anywhere system.

-Read README.txt for more information.
+Read bin/README.txt for more information.